YRMC begins Visitor Restrictions for flu season December 21 to protect health of patients and families

 YRMC is also asking individuals to refrain from visiting patients if they are experiencing fever, cough, aches and pains, nausea, vomiting, diarrhea, chills, runny or stuffy nose or flu-like symptoms.

-Due to this year’s observed influenza activity locally and at the state level, YRMC is implementing visitor restrictions sooner than the last two years.
+Due to this year’s observed influenza activity locally and at the state level, YRMC has made the decision to implement flu restrictions.
 We recognize the inconvenience restrictions may cause and appreciate the community’s support through this holiday season and into the New Year.

 “The health of YRMC’s patients is our number-one priority,” said Deborah Aders, Chief Nursing Officer for YRMC.
 “We know that visitor restrictions really are the hospital’s best opportunity each flu season to reduce the number of flu cases among patients, visitors and our staff.
 We thank community members for their understanding and cooperation.
 Together, we can help make a difference this flu season.”